the-king-group/.github/wiki/Intro_to_Jax.md

    ```

 Credit to Chrisy Xiyu Du for these introductory materials.
+Updated March 11th 2026 by Katherine Ellis